 Stretch Database is a feature of SQL Server 2016.
 It is available on all editions of SQL Server 2016.
 To learn more about Stretch Database, see SQL Server 2016 Stretch Database overview.

-- Can I change the performance level of my Stretch Database?
-You can adjust the performance level of your Stretch Database.
+- You can adjust the performance level of your Stretch Database.
 Changing performance levels takes a matter of minutes and your databases are online and available during the change.

 A SQL Stretch Database Stretch Unit (DSU) represents the power of the query and is quantified by workload objectives: how fast rows are written, read and computed against.
 This measure helps customers assess the relative amount of performance needed for their workload.